-Agency CDBG Funding Available CDBG Funds Spent Number Assisted Program Impact Salem Council on Aging Transportation Program \$13,339.00 \$388.37 174 seniors Provided 3236 rides to medical appointments, grocery shopping, events at the CLC and other trips (funded primarily through non-CDBG funds).
-Salem Police Department Bicycle and Walk/Ride Patrols \$20,457.18 \$12,061.26 5,505 persons Provided targeted teamed bike patrols in the Point Neighborhood, concentrating on crime and disorder, loiterers, drug interaction and other quality of life issues, while interacting with the residents and community policing.
-Officers interacted with residents and tourists, visited businesses, and interacted with youth in parks.
-Salem Police Department Community Policing & Engagement \$17,250.00 \$0 - All funds will be carried over to FY22.
-Salem YMCA School Age Child Care Program \$9,900.00 \$9,900.00 101 youth Provided childcare with curriculum based instruction, enrichment activities & swimming.
+Agency CDBG Funding Available CDBG Funds Spent Number Assisted Program Impact Salem Council on Aging Transportation Program \$17,350.63 \$13,176.59 164 seniors Provided 11,324 one-way rides for 164 people to medical appointments, grocery shopping, events at the CLC and other trips (funded primarily through non-CDBG funds).
+Salem Police Department Bicycle and Walk/Ride Patrols \$18,195.92 \$9,729.40 4,475 persons Provided targeted teamed bike patrols in the Point Neighborhood, concentrating on a strong positive presence through interactions with the residents and community members.
+Provided visibility and accessibility in order to address crime including loitering, loud music, parking complaints, erratic scooters, public drinking, fireworks and other quality of life.
+Officers interacted with residents and tourists, and visited businesses.
+Salem Police Department Community Policing & Engagement \$32,250.00 \$16,946.15 17,600 persons Provided community engagement activities to build trust with police officers and deter crime.
+The events included attending kindergarten classes at Witchcraft Heights Elementary school with Derby, the Community Resource Dog, where the officers read "Keeping you Safe" to the students; a "Coffee with a Cop" event was held at the Lifebridge Homeless Shelter where 30 shelter clients spoke with the police officers and received refreshments and at the Council on Aging; and bingo events were hosted at the Fairweather Apartments and the Salem Housing Authority as well as at OnPoint Teen Center; an "Icecream with a Cop" event was held at the Salem High School that included activities for the students including an obstacle course.
+Salem YMCA School Age Child Care Program \$9,900.00 \$9,9000.00 295 youth Subsidized low income students' childcare expenses for afterchool curriculum based instruction, enrichment activities & swimming.
 Activities included arts & crafts, STEM, technology, sports, dance and theater, along with academic support.
+The expenses for the program are over \$1.1 million, CDBG funds contribute to less than one percent of the program cost.
+Salvation Army Homeless Prevention \$9,962.92 \$1,546.00 6 persons Provided rental assistance to avoid homelessness.

-Salvation Army Homeless Prevention \$6,500.00 \$1,500.00 2 household Provided rental assistance to avoid homelessness.
-Salvation Army Winter Cot Program \$4,153.84 \$0 - The program is designed to facilitate opening the building for overnight stay when outside temperatures hit extreme lows, so that no one who is homeless will be exposed to these deadly temperatures.
-In Winter 2020/2021, there were no nights that the building needed to be open for this emergency purpose.
+Agency CDBG Funding Available CDBG Funds Spent Number Assisted Program Impact Salvation Army Winter Cot Program \$4,153.84 \$0 - The program is designed to facilitate opening the building for overnight stay when outside temperatures hit extreme lows, so that no one who is homeless will be exposed to these deadly temperatures.
+In Winter 2021/2022, there were no nights that the building needed to be open for this emergency purpose.
 The program funding will be carried over through to next season, so that emergency funding to have overnight building attendance remains available when needed.
 V.O.C.E.S.
-Hispanic Education Program \$5,000.00 \$4,676.25 100 persons Conducted 2-hour GED preparation classes two times per week with tutorials one day a week and provided citizenship education classes two times a week at 2 hours each, held over Zoom.
-This year 2 Salem residents received their GED and 76 persons obtained citizenship.
-TOTAL PERSONS ASSI At least 7,928 people, including at least 201 youth and 201 seniors
+Hispanic Education Program \$5,323.75 \$5,323.75 154 persons Conducted 2-hour GED preparation and citizenship education classes.
+This year 2 Salem residents received their GED and 71 persons obtained citizenship.
+Salem Pantry \$9,900.00 \$9,900.00 361 persons Provided 361 low-moderate income residents with nutritious food assistance at various mobile pantry sites over a three month period.
+TOTAL PERSONS ASSI At least 25, 002 people, in cluding at least 497 youth and 257 seniors

-Table2b: FY21 Public Services Financial Summary for CDBG-CV
+Table2b: FY22 Public Services Financial Summary for CDBG-CV